bdist/notebook/README.md

 Everything in [jupyter/minimal-notebook](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html#jupyter-minimal-notebook) and its ancestor images

-Includes client utilities for PostgreSQL 11, 12, 13, 14, and 15.
+Includes client utilities for PostgreSQL 12, 13, 14, 15 and 16.

 jupysql to run SQL in Jupyter/IPython via a %sql and %%sql magics.

 sql-language-server offers autocompletion, error/warning notifications, and other editor support.

+python-lsp-ruff a linter plugin for pylsp based on ruff.

 ## Credits